Why Panic Attacks Feel So Scary: Understanding the Fear of Bodily Symptoms Through CBT

 Cognitive Behavioural Therapy (CBT) helps adults understand this cycle and develop healthier ways of responding to panic and anxiety symptoms.

-These thoughts increase fear, which then intensifies the physical symptoms even more.
-This creates a feedback loop where anxiety about bodily sensations causes even more anxiety.
+These thoughts naturally increase fear, which then makes the physical symptoms feel even stronger.
+This creates a cycle where fear of the symptoms keeps the panic going.

 How CBT Helps Break the Panic Cycle